 3. What equipment do I have to provide?

 It depends on which trip you want to take.
-Warm weather trips require the least personal equipment; cross country skiing and dog sledding require the most.
-We'll provide you with a personal equipment list once you've registered for a trip.
-You must provide personal clothing and footwear, your own sleeping bag, sleeping pad and camp chair, and any toiletries and/or medications..
+Summer trips require the least personal equipment; late spring and early fall require the most canoe or kayak equipment.
+Once you've registered for a trip we'll provide you with a personal equipment list that will enhance your camping trip experience.
+You must provide personal clothing and footwear, your own sleeping bag, sleeping pad and camp chair, and any toiletries and/or medications.

 4. Is it dangerous?